 2. Is there an upcoming change of VAT levels?

 Which VAT applies always depends on when the service was provided.
-If a guest already paid in advance with the old VAT amount for a stay after the 01.07.2020, the hotel needs to adjust the invoice to the new VAT.
+If a guest already paid in advance with the old VAT amount for a stay after 1/7/2020, the hotel needs to adjust the invoice to the new VAT.

 4. What City taxes apply in Germany?

-In some German regions, city tax will be reported via a third party - Feratel.
+In some German regions, the City tax will be reported via a third party — Feratel.
 Connectivity is being supported via Omniboost.
 Mews partners with Feratel to allow Austrian, German and Swiss properties to register guests directly with Feratel for City tax reporting purposes.

-• Register guests directly with Feratel & Mews
+• Register guests directly with Feratel and Mews

-Please note that this can only be purchased by users on the Enterprise plan.
+Please note: this can only be purchased by users on the Enterprise plan.

 • Frankfurt am Main:

-the city tax should be paid on the sell price (i.e. commission included price) that can cause some challenges when it comes to OTA collect bookings; the solution provided is as follows:
+The City tax should be paid on the sell price (i.e., commission-included price), which can cause some challenges when it comes to OTA collect bookings.
+The solution is as follows:

 b.
 The different rates in Mews should be attached to different companies by vouchers so that the correct TA is attached when the booking comes into Mews.

 d.
-You need to create a product for the commission and a product rule this product to be added to Expedia collect bookings so that the commission is deducted from the price and the final amount you charge Expedia is the correct one.
+You need to create a product for the commission and a product rule that this product should be added to Expedia Collect bookings so that the commission is deducted from the price and the final amount you charge Expedia is correct.